 - > Air

-- Water
+- > Water

 - Waste

 - Dangerous goods shipping

 - > Facility perimeter / boundary radiation monitoring

 - Soil sampling

 Continuous improvement is achieved through several review processes, including site inspections, reported concerns, near miss and incident investigations, self-assessments and audits.
-Environmental goals performance is discussed in 3.9.4.
-An annual internal self-assessment and audit of the environmental protection program elements is conducted (3.2.1 and 3.2.2).
+Environmental goals performance is discussed in section 3.9.4.
 Following these proactive reviews, the findings are documented, corrective actions identified and tracked to completion.

-Internal inspections are completed on a routine basis and includeall areas of the facility.
+Internal inspections are completed on a routine basis and include all areas of the facility.
 The purpose of these inspections is to identify environmental as well as health and safety issues.
 WSC members carry out routine site inspections.
 After an inspection, the findings are documented, corrective actions identified, and submitted to responsible personnel to address.
-Depending on the complexity of the finding immediate action may be required (i.e. equipment shutdown), or the action may be incorporated into meeting minutes, or tracked in the ATS.
+Depending on the complexity of the finding immediate action may be required (i.e., equipment shutdown), or the action may be incorporated into meeting minutes, or tracked in the ATS.